nicholaswmin/job-sequencer/README.md

     ✓ clears the Running Job if the job is errored
     ✓ clears the Running Job if the job is aborted
-    ✓ clears the Running Job if the job is stopped
+    ✓ clears the Running Job if the job is stopped when attempting to create a Job whilst another is running ✓ throws an exception
+    ✓ creates the Job if the Job is done
+    ✓ creates the Job if the Job is errored
+    ✓ creates the Job if the Job is aborted
+    ✓ creates the Job if the Job is stopped
 ```

 ## License